Olex2/Olex2Manual/GettingAroundOlex2/10_changing_the_structure_view.md

 - @@Show Cell@@: Toggle to display/hide the cell axes.
 Alternatively right click in the display window under @@Model@@ is the option to Show / Hide Unit Cell or type `CODE cell`.
 The directions (*a*, *b*, *c* and origin) are also displayed.
 While holding Shift down, you can move these labels with the left mouse button.

 ## Stereo View
 Various output options for Stereo viewing are available under `@View|Stereo-View`.
-Some of these produce stereo images on a standard monitor, but stereo output on dedicated 3-D monitors is also supported for either of the two commonly available systems
+Some of these produce stereo images on a standard monitor, but stereo output on dedicated 3-D monitors is also supported for either of the two commonly available systems.